⚠️

 Now the header row is applied at the top of each page.

-Table with header row
+Table across two pages with header row repeated on each page

 Issues you can come across